 That suggests to us that the Canadian involvement in the Battle of Washington is a modern myth, not associated with the United Empire Loyalists, late 19th century Canadian imperialists, or the militia myth.
 It also seems to suggest that it has propagated online, as there are a lot of questions about whether it’s true.

 Still, this preliminary examination is not conclusive.
 For all we know, it has been passed from teacher to student in Canadian classrooms for decades but never put down on paper by historians and writers because it is wrong.
-From our quick and dirty research, it seems like it is a claim that has only recently become popular.
+Though this is a tough research question to answer given the disparity and breadth of sources, it seems like it is a claim that has only recently become popular.